 Orientation for New Evening Students for a Smooth Transition

 To assure successful entry into the educational experience in our Evening Program at TWC, new students are required to participate in an orientation session.
 The purpose of the orientation session is to acclimate and familiarize new evening students with the services, resources, policies and procedures of the College and the ME Degree Evening Program.
 A number of items are discussed and reviewed including the College catalog and website, the advisement process, student's on-line library access and library resources, and other campus resources for adult learners.
-Students interested in earning credit through prior learning are required to attend a Prior Learning Seminar during the orientation to introduce them to alternatives and procedures for obtaining prior learning credit.
-Examination/testing procedures, portfolio guidelines, and other prior learning evaluation procedures along with their connection to the American Council on Education (ACE) and Council on Adult and Experiential Learning (CAEL) standards and guidelines are provided.
+Students interested in earning credit through prior learning are required to attend a separate session.
+Examination/testing procedures, portfolio guidelines, and other prior learning evaluation procedures along with their connection to the American Council on Education (ACE) and Council on Adult and Experiential Learning (CAEL) standards and guidelines will be provided.

 Tennessee Wesleyan is a place where faculty and staff know students on a first name basis.
 You will receive solid support from our qualified faculty and staff.
 In the Evening Program, our average class size sits 10 and the TWC's student-to-faculty ratio is 15:1.
 Small classes allow students the opportunity to network, form bonds and share similar learning experiences.
 Our state-of the-art tools allow TWC to be on the cutting edge of teaching technology.

-Before classes begin, a registration/check-in event is held at each campus before the beginning of the first term.
-Registration is completed on the Evening Program's scheduled check-in night by paying final tuition/fees or making payment arrangements with the Business Office to confirm your schedule along with the purchase of textbooks through the campus bookstore.
+On the evening of orientation and the first night of class, a final registration/check-in event is held at the campus late in the afternoon.
+Registration is completed by finalizing payment arrangements with the Business Office to confirm your schedule along with the purchase of textbooks through the campus bookstore.
 Representatives will be available from various TWC offices including Enrollment Services, Financial Aid, Business Office, the Registrar, and the Bookstore to support you during the registration process.
 Throughout the semester, the Evening Program staff work extended office hours to accommodate the busy schedules of the evening students who are comprised of mostly working adults.
 This provides them the opportunity to have face to face communications should needs arise.